mkdocs/mkdocs/docs/about/contributing.md

 translations needed for their preferred language.
 See the guide on [Translating Themes] for details.

-!!!
-Note
+NOTE:
 Contributors are not expected to provide translations with their changes to a theme's templates.
 However, they are expected to include an updated `pot` file so that everything is ready for translators to do their job.

 [virtualenv]: https://virtualenv.pypa.io/en/latest/user_guide.html
 [pip]: https://pip.pypa.io/en/stable/